RMI-PACTA/docker/pacta/README.md

 docker run --rm -ti \
   --mount type=bind,source="$working_dir",target=/bound/working_dir \
   --mount type=bind,source="$user_results",target=/user_results \
-  2dii/pacta \
+  2dii_pacta \
   /bound/bin/run-r-scripts
 ```
-where you set `working_dir` to the path to the directory that contains the user specific portfolio info on the server, and you set `user_results` to the path to the directory that contains the survey etc. results that are relevant to the specific user on the server... those directories will then be mounted inside of the docker containter in the appropriate locations.
+where you set `working_dir` to the path to the directory that contains the user specific portfolio info on the server, and you set `user_results` to the path to the directory that contains the survey (and other) results that are relevant to the specific user on the server.
+Those directories will then be mounted inside of the docker containter in the appropriate locations.